SutonToch/3-column-preview-card-component/README.md

 ### Useful resources

-- [Example resource 1](https://stackabuse.com/how-to-style-hover-in-react/) - This helped me to understand how to hover style a custom component in react, if classes won't work.
+- [https://stackabuse.com/how-to-style-hover-in-react/](https://stackabuse.com/how-to-style-hover-in-react/) - This helped me to understand how to hover style a custom component in react, if classes won't work.

 ## Author